Orthogonal Delay-Doppler Division Multiplexing Modulation with Tomlinson-Harashima Precoding: Numerical Results

 In Fig. \ref{FIGJ2}, we illustrate the impacts of QAM modulation order on the ODDM system with time-domain THP under varying $\alpha$ and SNR = 30 dB.
 To this end, we present the simulated BERs for our ODDM system with time domain THP under the EVA channel with 4-QAM, 16-QAM, and 64-QAM, respectively.
 For comparison, we first present the simulated BERs of the single-tap system that does not adopt THP.
 Second, we plot the BERs associated with the classical THP system, where both data mapping and THP are performed in the time domain.

 First, we note that as the modulation order increases, the performance loss brought by the THP becomes negligible for the classical THP systems compared to the single-tap system that does not adopt THP.
-This is because the higher order modulation reduces the proportion of symbols that are likely to experience the {\it modulo loss} in the high SNR region \cite{b1}.
-Second, we observe that compared to the single-tap system that does not adopt THP, the performance loss due to THP is significant of our the ODDM system with time domain THP for all QAM modulation orders.
-This is due to the fact that the {\it modulo signal loss} can only be neglected in the large $\alpha$ region, e.g., $\alpha > 2$ for the system with 16-QAM and $\alpha > 1.5$ for the system with 4-QAM.
-In this high $\alpha$ region, the {\it power loss} has already introduced significant performance loss.
-Based on this, and according to the observations of Figs. \ref{FIGJ1}, \ref{FIGJ3}, and \ref{FIGJ2}, we deduce that the BER performance of the proposed design can be significantly improved if the {\it modulo signal loss} could be mitigated in the small $\alpha$ regions.
-As potential strategies, the time domain symbols for which the THP will be performed, can be clipped \cite{CLIP}.
-This consideration is similar to that considered in several OFDM systems, and will be investigated in our further research efforts.
+This is because the higher order modulation reduces the proportion of symbols that are likely to experience the {\it modulo loss} in the high SNR region \cite{b1}. { On the contrary, as the modulation order increases, the performance loss due to THP is always significant for our ODDM system with time domain THP design, as a result of considering DD domain data mapping for utilizing the stationarity of CSF and time domain THP for low-complexity ISI pre-cancellation.} This is due to the fact that the {\it modulo signal loss} can only be neglected in the large $\alpha$ region, e.g., $\alpha > 2$ for the system with 16-QAM and $\alpha > 1.5$ for the system with 4-QAM.
+In this high $\alpha$ region, the {\it power loss} has already introduced significant performance loss. { As a result, the BER of our design could be higher than those of both classical THP systems and the single-tap system without THP.} Based on the above observations, we can deduce that the BER performance of the proposed design can be significantly improved if the {\it modulo signal loss} could be mitigated in the small $\alpha$ regions.
+As potential strategies, the time domain symbols for which the THP will be performed, can be clipped.
+This consideration is similar to that considered in several OFDM systems \cite{CLIP}, and will be investigated in our further research efforts.